inkvoiid/inkvoiid/README.md

 Github profile for @inkvoiid.

-I do a bit of coding and stuff (HTML, C#, Minecraft Modding and Datapacks).
+I do a bit of coding and stuff (Angular, React, Svelte, C#, etc.).

-Contact me @inkvoiid on Twitter.